tsmatz/tensorflow-cifar10-resnet32-for-benchmark/Readme.md

 ## Run on TPU

+Here we use Google Compute VM instance for running.

-Install Google Cloud SDK (on python or binary) in your machine.
+First, install Google Cloud SDK (python or binary version) in your working machine.

-Set zone where you create your VM and TPU resource as follows.
+Set zone where you plan to create your Compute VM instance and TPU resource as follows.

 ```bash
 gcloud config set compute/zone us-central1-c
 ```

 Create your Google Cloud VM instance as follows.
+(Instance name and machine type are arbitrary.)

 ```bash
 gcloud compute instances create demo-vm \